andypfau/sfg/README.md

         - See demo `samples/02_control_loop.py` for an example.
     - You can also plot all forward paths of a specified path in the system, by calling the `plot_paths()` function, with the names of the source and destination nodes as arguments.
         - See demo `samples/02_control_loop.py` for an example.
+    - You can customize the attributes handed into `graphviz`, by modifying the `graph_attrs` property.
+        - See demo `samples/02_control_loop.py` for an example.
 4. Calculate the path gain by calling the `calculate_gain()` method.
-    - See demo `samples/01_minimal.py.py` for an example.
+    - See demo `samples/04_graphstyle.py.py` for an example.
+    - See [Attributes - Graphviz](https://graphviz.org/doc/info/attrs.html) to learn about attributes.

 ### Applications